SergeiShumilin/triangle-grid-merge/README.md

 ## Details

 Triangular grid is the one where each face is set by three nodes.
+It consists of nodes, faces and edges.
 ![grid_view](docs/grid_view.png)